Louise Harnby | Crime Fiction and Thriller Editor

 • Then it’s my turn.
 At this late stage, the client is absolutely not looking for rewriting, restructuring and fact checking.
 That would be expensive and, more relevant to this post, it would be copy-editing.

-Rather, my job is to check that the typesetter’s interpretation of the copy-editor’s work is correct, that the page layout is acceptable, and that any remaining typographical oddities, spelling, punctuation or grammar errors haven’t slipped through.
+Rather, the proofreader's job is to check that the typesetter’s interpretation of the copy-editor’s work is correct, that the page layout is acceptable, and that any remaining typographical oddities, spelling, punctuation or grammar problems haven’t slipped through.

-There may be specific instructions from the client to leave alone or pay attention to specific issues around house style, so the brief for each project will be something I have to pay careful attention to.
-However, It is extremely rare that I am faced with page proofs that require heavy intervention.
-That would indicate that something has gone seriously wrong earlier in the chain.
+There may be specific instructions from the client to leave well enough alone or pay attention to specific issues around house style, so the brief for each project will be something the proofreader has to pay careful attention to.

 Sectors you don’t know …